YahooArchive/mojito/docs/dev_guide/code_exs/multiple_mojits.rst

         <h4>{{title}}</h4>
       </div>

-   This HTML fragment will be included in the body section of the default view template of ``FrameMojit``.
+   This HTML fragment will be included in the body section of the default template of ``FrameMojit``.

 #.
 Change to the ``FooterMojit`` directory.